 Beyond the initial tremendously informative 4-1/2 hour DVD, Bob compiled a true instructional video library on just about every aspect of street rod and hot rod home-building.
 One of the first of those new DVD sets is an incredible 5-hour, 3-DVD set titled, “Fiberglass Body Modifications“.
 After watching that, I had the complete confidence to go out to the garage, put on my face shield, and fire up my jigsaw!

 So, when you section a T-Bucket body by 5 inches, this is what it looks like (at least temporarily held in place with duct tape).
 It’s now looking a bit more distinctive, somewhat like the 1915-style bodies popularized by Dan Woods and CCR and has begun to take on the proportions more to my liking as in Dan’s “Leg Show”.
 I didn’t chop it as much as Dan did because my aim wasn’t to copy, but rather, to be inspired by his work.

 With all that confidence, I moved to the firewall and narrowed it by 4 inches.
 I know, there are plenty of guys who complain about not enough room in a T-Bucket.
 I’m reminded of a great Jay Leno response when he was offered a Diet Coke: “Diet Coke?
 Give me a real Coke — with extra sugar!”

-Now, I have to get my fiberglass supplies and start putting to use the valuable information I gained from Bob Hamilton’s new online video.
-Consider this the first installment in what’s going to be a really fun journey.
+Now, I have to get my fiberglass supplies and start putting to use the valuable information I gained from Bob Hamilton’s 5-hour, 3-DVD set titled, “Fiberglass Body Modifications“.
+Get yours and you can do it, too.